dotnet/docs/docs/architecture/modernize-desktop/windows-migration.md

 ## How to add WinRT APIs to your desktop project

-In this section, you can find a walkthrough about how to integrate Toast Notifications on an existing WPF application.
+In this section, you can find a walkthrough on how to integrate Toast Notifications in an existing WPF application.
 Although it's simple from the code perspective, it helps illustrate the whole process.
 Notifications are one of the many available WinRT APIs available that you can use in .NET app.
 In this case, the API requires a Package Identity.
 This process is more straightforward